Social services for vulnerable population groups

 Overall term: 2018 to 2021

 Since the break-up of Yugoslavia, the Republic of Serbia has been striving to achieve economic stabilisation and convergence with the European Union (EU).
 Following the economic and financial crisis of 2008, the Serbian economy is once again experiencing growth and reduced budget deficit.
-However, high unemployment rates and widespread poverty continue to present major challenges, particularly among disadvantaged population groups.
+However, high unemployment rates and widespread poverty continue to present major challenges, particularly among vulnerable population groups.

 By adopting a national anti-discrimination strategy for 2013–2018, the Serbian Government has set itself the goal of tackling all forms of discrimination.
 The strategy covers vulnerable groups such as ethnic and religious minorities, women, homosexuals, bisexuals, transgenders, people with disabilities, the elderly, children, refugees and internally displaced persons (IDPs).
-Despite improvements in human rights, action is still needed to ensure equal treatment for disadvantaged groups, which often have limited access to social services.
+Despite improvements in human rights, action is still needed to ensure equal treatment for vulnerable groups, which often have limited access to social services.

-The measure pursues a multi-stakeholder approach that includes state and non-state actors and involves the active participation of disadvantaged sections of the population.
+The measure pursues a multi-stakeholder approach that includes state and non-state actors and involves the active participation of vulnerable sections of the population.
 Project activities comprise empowerment of the municipalities in aligning the provision of social services more closely to their needs.
 In addition, the project is improving the general conditions and capacity for monitoring social services provision and the implementation of national strategies.

 It also aims to support local and national actors in performing their roles more effectively and independently.
 At local level, the focus is on an advisory and supportive approach tailored to the specific needs of the municipalities.
 Experience, approaches and requirements are then fed back to the national level and are incorporated into policy-making.